Stuart Lloyd

 The Lightning Ridge Book, 1967, cover art by Bonnie Watt.

-Lloyd’s book is a compilation of information gathered from local residents, especially old miners, who had stories to tell about the old days.
-Lloyd is quite clear in the introduction to his book that the information is presented as-is, ‘straight from the horse’s mouth’, with minimal editorialising, resulting in some inconsistencies between accounts.
+Lloyd’s book took ten years to write and research, and is a compilation of information gathered from local residents — especially old miners — who had stories to tell about the old days.
+Lloyd is quite clear in the introduction to his book that the information is presented as-is, ‘straight from the horse’s mouth’, with minimal editorialising.
+Lloyd lists a considerable number of sources through which he has fact-checked the information in his book, including the Public Library of New South Wales (the Mitchell Library retains an inscribed copy of The Lightning Ridge Book, gifted by Lloyd as a token of appreciation), the NSW Department of Mines, the Walgett Spectator, the NSW Police Department and many other official organisations and respected individuals.

 Stuart Lloyd passed away on 23 December 1967 at the age of 65 at Mumbil (near Dubbo), only four weeks after the initial print run of The Lightning Ridge Book.
 His widow, Joan, took care of the second and third reprints, ensuring Lloyd’s legacy would continue.